-Mural is a great tool for the flipped classroom or for remote learning but it can also be used in the room with students as you present to everyone's devices.
-There are helpful tools for live feedback while working through the presentation but more on that in the next section.
+Mural is a great tool for the flipped classroom or for remote learning, however, it can also be used in the room with students as you present to everyone's devices.
+Helpful tools are available for live feedback while working through the presentation but more on that in the next section.

-This is very easy to use so it can be a tool for students to work with, allowing them to collaborate and create presentations together from their own homes -- making for great social learning even outside of school time.
+This tool is very intuitive so it can be a tool for students to work with, allowing them to collaborate and create presentations together from their own homes -- making for great social learning even outside of school time.

 What are the best Mural features?